 Fig. S13 Correlation between the sedimentary log from Escarpado Canyon and the nearest borehole: A) McGuire, 1988; B) this study.
 Both logs were measured at the same locality and the difference in thickness is probably due to different conversion factors between apparent to true thickness.
 Note that McGuire (1988) does not report any sandstone within the base Tierra Loma Mbr or at the base of the Cima Lentil.
 The bulk of this sandstone consists of intrusions (mainly sills and low-angle dikes) with a cumulative thickness of >60 m (about 10% thickness of Moreno Fm).
 Given the extent and scale of the PGIC at outcrop it is conceivable that an injection complex of the size of the PGIC continues in subsurface of the San Joaquin Valley.
 This is confirmed by the interpretation of saucer-shaped intrusions from 3D seismic data (Huuse and others, 2014) and from the reports of sandstone dikes in core from boreholes drilled into the late Cretaceous section (mainly Moreno Fm and equivalents).
 Borehole core is sparse, which hinders the possibility of making regional correlation and makes of geological interpretation of borehole logs essential.
 Publicly available borehole logs consist almost exclusively of spontaneous potential (SP) and resistivity logs, which measure along the borehole margin and deeper into the formation, respectively.
 The log signatures of the sandstone-rich parts of the PGIC (essentially the SZ and lower part of the UDZ, Dosados to Marca mbrs) in boreholes located in close proximity to the outcrops, have a ratty appearance (compare with De Boer and others, 2007).
 This log pattern is interpreted to reflect that the SP log only occasionally intersects some sandstone along the borehole, the resistivity log reads the presence of more sandstone (likely intrusions) further into the formation.
-This interpretation of the log is consistent with observations in boreholes where log signatures are calibrated with core data (De Boer and others, 2007).
-Therefore, the top PGIC in the borehole logs is placed at the top of the zone characterized by this specific log signature (Fig. S14).
+This interpretation of the log is consistent with observations in boreholes where log signatures are calibrated with core data (see also: De Boer and others, 2007).
+Therefore, the top of the sand rich portion of the PGIC in the borehole logs is placed at the top of the zone characterized by this specific log signature (Fig. S14).
 This is a coarse approximation and carries medium confidence, however it correlates with core and seismic data and is the best we can achieve with the available data.

 Fig. S14: A and B, correlation panels between outcrop and subsurface: ES, Escarpado Canyon; Ro, Rosetta Canyon; MC, Marca Canyon.
-The trend of the sections are shown in (C): red line, panel A; blue line, panel B. Sedimentary logs and related N:G measured at outcrop are shown.
+The trends of the sections are shown in (C): red line, panel A; blue line, panel B. Sedimentary logs and related N:G measured at outcrop are shown.
 Note that there is a general agreement between the thickness of the sandstone-rich portion (N:G > 0.10) of the PGIC in the subsurface and the sections with the highest N:G observed from outcrops.
 Note that Ro and MC logs were measured approximately 2 km W of the nearest well (well 53) in panel B. The log in Escarpado is located 1.5 km from the nearest well.
 The black bars at wells 17 and 31 indicate the sections where sandstone intrusions are interpreted from core.

 Fig. S15: A) Map showing the location of the wells used to estimate areal extent and thickness of the sand-rich portion of the PGIC.
 See Table S16 for well name.
 The areas shaded in light green indicate where sandstone intrusions are interpreted from core descriptions (includes also wells not listed in table S16).
-B) Isopach of the PGIC estimated from outcrop and wireline logs,
+B) Isopach of the PGIC estimated from outcrop and wireline logs.

 Table S16 - list of the wells and estimated thickness of the sand-rich portion of the PGIC from wireline logs.